DOMjudge/domjudge/doc/manual/team.rst

 .. admonition:: Summary

    The web interface of DOMjudge can be found at
    |baseurlteam|.
-See the two figures on the next page for
+See the three figures on the next pages for
    an impression.

    Solutions have to read all input from 'standard in' and write all